RoMa v2: Harder Better Faster Denser Feature Matching: Related Work

-\paragraph{Feature Matching: } Traditionally, feature matching has been dominated by the sparse paradigm, where keypoints are first detected separately in each image, and then matched by a sparse feature matcher.
-While early matching was driven by similarity of local descriptors, the recent trend is instead to rely on a learned matcher that jointly considers the keypoints and descriptors in each image.
-Notable recent works in this area include SuperGlue~\cite{sarlin2020superglue} and LightGlue~\cite{lindenberger2023lightglue} which both use an attention-based approach for solving the optimal assignment.
+Traditionally, feature matching has been dominated by the sparse paradigm, where keypoints are first detected separately in each image, and then matched by a sparse feature matcher.
+While early approaches relied on similarity between local descriptors, the recent trend is instead to rely on a learned matcher that jointly considers the keypoints and descriptors in each image.
+Notable recent works in this area include SuperGlue~\cite{sarlin2020superglue}, LightGlue~\cite{lindenberger2023lightglue} and LoMa~\cite{nordstrom2026loma}, which all use an attention-based approach for solving the optimal assignment.
 Common among the sparse methods is the reliance on salient image regions, where repeatable keypoints can be detected.
 In contrast, LoFTR~\cite{sun2021loftr} takes a detector-free approach by matching through attention on learned features, resulting in a semi-dense matching where even non-salient points can be matched.

 In DKM~\cite{edstedt2023dkm}, the matching is performed on a pyramid of feature maps, enabling pixel-dense matches.
 In a follow-up work, RoMa~\cite{edstedt2024roma} further improves on this method by using a frozen foundation model to encode the coarse matching features, making it significantly more robust to extreme appearance changes.
 Recently, UFM~\cite{zhang2025ufm} was introduced as a more lightweight dense matcher, where the training of wide-baseline dense matching is unified with the related task of optical flow.